yolandacreates/news-article/README.md

 1. Navigate to your class-projects folder (where we will be placing assignments).

 ```
-$ cd /users/codetalk/desktop/class-projects
+$ cd /users/[user-name]/desktop/class-projects
 ```

-2. Clone the news-article assignment into your htdocs folder with the following command:
+2. Clone the news-article assignment into your class-projects folder with the following command:

 ```
 $ git clone https://github.com/SJCCodeTalk/news-article.git